 Getting started can be difficult, but the Power Pedal helps you start to pedal in a powerful way.
-The first push will have lots of power, and it will help you stay balanced. - 4.
-Demonstrate how to start pedaling from a standing position. - a.
+The first push will have lots of power, and it will help you stay balanced.

+- Demonstrate how to start pedaling from a standing position. - a.
 Straddle the bicycle with both feet on the ground. - b.
 Choose what foot you would like to use to for the "Power Pedal". - c.
 Pedal backwards so that the pedal on your chosen side is at a high position.
 This is the push-off pedal. - d.
-Put your foot on the high pedal and push down to start the bicycle rolling. - e.
-As the bicycle begins to move, lift your other foot and place it the second pedal, and sit on the saddle as you are pedaling forward.
+Put your foot on the high pedal and push down to start the bicycle rolling.